matuteiglesias/journal/content/Dev/2023-11-13_Enhanced_Graphviz_for_Course_Prerequisite_Visualiz.md

 **🕒 17:55–18:59**
 **🏷️ Labels**: Graphviz, Visualization, Course Prerequisites, Python, Graph Layout
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to enhance the visualization of course prerequisites using Graphviz, focusing on the CBC courses and their representation within a graph.
+The session aimed to enhance the [[visualization]] of course prerequisites using Graphviz, focusing on the CBC courses and their representation within a graph.

 ### Key Activities
 - Identified and addressed an error in graph generation related to CBC courses.